 "I make it very clear from this House that we are not just dealing with the past, as we have learnt this morning, we are also dealing with the here and now in relation to this system."

-Asked about the five cases, the NIO said it would not be commenting in detail on the OTRs scheme due to the forthcoming judge-led review of the system, which was announced by British prime minister David Cameron on Thursday.
+Asked about the five cases, the NIO said it would not be commenting in detail on the OTRs scheme due to the forthcoming judge-led review of the system, which was announced by Prime Minister David Cameron yesterday.

 A spokeswoman for the NIO said: "The review will produce a full public account of the operation and extent of the OTRs scheme.
 It is important now that we let this inquiry run its course."